Join Our Israel Trip! March 2021 Click To Learn More

 Suppose you were married to a mean and domineering man who uses his physicality and mentality as a way to manipulate and warp you.
 Suppose you read a passage like Philippians 2:1-11 without any biblical guardrails.
 If your soul is tender and easily influenced (1 Thessalonians 5:14), you could quickly find yourself swerving into a deep ravine of spiritual and physical bondage.

 So Pilate said to him, “You will not speak to me?
 Do you not know that I have authority to release you and authority to crucify you?”
 Jesus answered him, “You would have no authority over me at all unless it had been given you from above.” – John 19:11-12

 Humility must always have the right end in mind, or it will become a bastardized outworking of humility.
-Jesus’ humility had the will of the Father in mind, not the will of any other person.
+Jesus’ humility had the will of the Father in mind, not the intention of any other person.

-People were regularly coming to Jesus, asking Him to do this or to do that.
-The astounding thing is how He was never manipulated by the misguided desires of sinful people.
-It was as though He was “looking through them” to the Father’s will, which was acting like a lighthouse in a sea of noise.
+People were regularly coming to Jesus, asking Him to do this or that.
+The astounding thing is how the misguided desires of sinful people never manipulated him.
+It was as though He was “looking through them” to the Father’s will, which was acting as a lighthouse in a sea of noise.
 The agenda of the Father steadied Him.
 It was God’s will that provided the interpretive grid through which He responded to others.

 The rich young ruler wanted to get into heaven through the works of his hands.
-Humble Jesus would not submit to this man’s desires.
+Humble Jesus would not submit to this man’s desire.
 Humble Jesus had already set aside His rights for the will of the Father, which illuminated and empowered Him to give the perfect humble response to this misguided man.
 (See Matthew 19:16-22)